microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/senet-tutorial.md

 Go back to Postman and edit your environment.
 Copy the APIkey and enter your username and password.
 This allows you to run the request `Authentication -> Request pipe token`.
 The generated token is returned under the `access token` key in the result set and is valid for an unlimited time.
 The Pipe token can only be used to post data to the microshare platform.

-Later we'll use the `Request Token` call that returns an access token which only valid for 48 hours and can be used with the other microshare APIs.
+Later we'll use the `Request Token` call that returns an access token which is only valid for 48 hours and can be used with the other microshare APIs.

 {% include image.html url="/assets/img/generate-pipe-token-1.png" description="Empty Postman environment" %}
 {% include image.html url="/assets/img/generate-pipe-token-2.png" description="Filled Postman environment" %}
 {% include image.html url="/assets/img/generate-pipe-token-3.png" description="Successful pipe token call" %}

 **Note** All generated tokens can be found, copied or revoked from the `Manage -> Key -> Tokens` screen in microshare.
-If you didn't grab the pipe token just after the call, go on that screen, find the Pipe typed token and copy it.
+If you didn't copy the pipe token just after the call, go on that screen, find the Pipe typed token and copy it.

 {% include image.html url="/assets/img/generate-pipe-token-4.png" description="Token revocation page" %}